Aboveground pools are riding a wave of popularity. Consider these factors before buying one.

 Map out your space.
 Consider how much room you have.
 Aboveground pools typically start at 10 to 12 feet in diameter, but the buttresses that hold up the sides can add an additional three feet.
 Some municipalities or homeowners associations have size restrictions regarding backyard pools.
 Keep in mind that you should leave even more space than the minimum regulation, just to be safe, Dean says.
 Also, pools need to sit on a flat surface.
 If your yard is hilly or sloped, you may have to excavate to create a level spot.
 And a pool needs to be within six to 10 feet of a GFCI-protected electrical outlet to power the pump.

 Learn the local laws.
 Do you need any building permits?
 Are there easements or other rules for backyard pools?
 Some municipalities require fencing, so children can’t easily gain access.
-Although the walls of an aboveground pool do provide a barricade for children, remember that no matter the size of your pool, nothing replaces a vigilant adult when kids are around.
-Others insist on a pool alarm that goes off if the water is disturbed in an unattended pool.
+Others insist on an alarm that goes off if the water is disturbed in an unattended pool.
+Although the walls of an aboveground pool do provide a barricade for children, remember that nothing replaces a vigilant adult when kids are around.

 Consider who will use the pool.
 To calculate your pool’s optimum size and depth, think about who will be using it.
 Will it be holding adults lounging while sipping mai tais or your child’s rambunctious soccer team?
 If kids will be using the pool, how old and tall are they?